stijn-dejongh/lovecraft_public_domain/raw_converts/mc.md

 as of a chair being shifted, followed by a short, sharp breath and a sort of inarticulately hurt exclamation from Marceline.
 Then I heard Marsh speaking in a strained, almost formal voice.

-   "&lsquo;I'd enjoy working tonight if you're not too tired.'
+   ""I'd enjoy working tonight if you're not too tired.'

    "Marceline's reply was in the same hurt tone which had marked her exclamation.
 She used English as he had done.

-   "&lsquo;Oh, Frank, is that really all you care about?
+   ""Oh, Frank, is that really all you care about?
 Forever working!
 Can't we just sit out in this glorious moonlight?'

    "He answered impatiently, his voice shewing a certain contempt beneath the dominant quality of artistic enthusiasm.

-   "&lsquo;Moonlight!
+   ""Moonlight!
 Good God, what cheap sentimentality!
 For a supposedly sophisticated person you surely do hang on to some of the crudest claptrap that ever escaped from the dime novels!
 With art at your elbow, you have to think of the moon--cheap as a spotlight at the varieties!
 Or perhaps it makes you think of the Roodmas dance around the stone